Linear response

 We find a single pair of complex conjugate eigenvalues linearly changing with the driving frequency.
 Both real parts are negative, indicating stability.

-As discussed in background section on linear response, the excitation manifest itself as a lorentenzian peak in a power spectral density (PSD) measurement.
+As discussed in background section on linear response, the excitation manifest itself as a lorentenzian peak in a Power Spectral Density (PSD) measurement.
 The PSD can be plotted using plot_linear_response

 :

-plot_linear_response(result, x, Ω_range=range(0.95, 1.05, 300), branch=1, logscale=true)
+plot_linear_response(result, x, 1, Ω_range=range(0.95, 1.05, 300), logscale=true)

 The response has a peak at